Sanjurjada: Conspiracy and counter-action

 Since the late 1931 a number of officers have been discussing a possible coup.
 The talks, carried out in private and in public, until the early summer of 1932 were a loose sequence of meetings.
 The conspirators holding highest positions were chief of staff Manuel Goded and head of Carabineros, José Sanjurjo; others commanded field units or garrisons, like generals Emilio Fernández Pérez, Miguel Ponte, Manuel González Carrasco, José Fernández de Villa-Abrille, Rafael Villegas and José González y Fernández.
 The remaining plotters were retired generals José Cavalcanti and Emilio Barrera, some lower-rank officers, a handful of second-rate politicians, chiefly Manuel Burgos y Mazo, and possibly few industrial tycoons.
 Stanley Payne estimates that only around 5% of the officer corps supported the coup.

 A number of political heavyweights were at least aware of the conspiracy but assumed an ambiguous stand, the key ones having been Alejandro Lerroux and Melquíades Alvares.
 Some, also aware, have clearly refused to take part but took no action against the conspirators.
 The emerging centre-right leader José María Gil Robles rejected the scheme from the onset and the official Carlist executive withdrew from initial informal talks about requetés taking part, though some Carlists individually pledged support.
 The conspiracy climaxed in a meeting of August 8 in Madrid, when final decision to act was taken.

 Due to rather loose discipline among the conspirators their talks became sort of a public secret; the government was aware of the conspiracy also thanks to a well developed network of informers.
-Manuel Azaña judged that the plotters lacked extensive backing and that instead of mounting a pre-emptive strike, he would be better off allowing the coup to unfold, effectively setting up a trap.
+Prime Minister Azaña judged that the plotters lacked extensive backing and that instead of mounting a pre-emptive strike, he would be better off allowing the coup to unfold, effectively setting up a trap.
 Apart from ensuring that loyal commanders were on alert and loyal units were stationed near key points, in late July he relieved a number of high-command officers, some of them conspiracy members, following the Carabanchel incident.
 Goded resigned himself in act of solidarity, replaced by a new fully loyal chief of staff.
 On August 9 Azaña was already fully informed about the decision taken the previous day by the plotters; he forewarned generals in provincial capitals, e.g. in Zaragoza, Barcelona, and Cadiz, and made sure loyal security units were located near the Ministry of War.